Trigo93/commit_msg_llm/README.md

 ## 💡 How It Works

 1. Starts Ollama server and loads the LLaMA 3 model (if not already running)
+2. Loads the llama3 model locally
-2. Stages all current changes
+3. Stages all current changes
-3. Collects recent & random good commits from history
+4. Retrieves high-quality past commits for context
-4. Builds a prompt using the Git diff + examples
+5. Builds a prompt using the Git diff + examples
-5. Sends to Ollama API
+6. Sends to Ollama API
-6. Writes generated message to `.git/COMMIT_EDITMSG` and opens commit editor
+7. Writes generated message to `.git/COMMIT_EDITMSG` and opens commit editor
+8. Launches the Git editor for review and editing

 ---